Help

 Know the signs.
 Respond fast.
 Stay safe.

-Learn to recognize allergic reactions, understand what causes them, and respond safely in both everyday situations and emergencies.
+Learn to recognize allergic reactions and respond safely in emergencies

 Recognize Anaphylaxis